 An improv program for individuals on the autism spectrum

-The National Comedy Theatre is proud to present CONNECTIONS – an improv program designed for individuals who are diagnosed with mild to moderate disabilities, particularly those with autism spectrum disorder.
+The National Comedy Theatre is proud to present CONNECTIONS – A program designed for Teens and Young Adults diagnosed with autism spectrum disorder or other social delays

 Our program uses improvised theatre to teach, and help students master, creative thinking, listening and social awareness, and to help individuals develop a variety of social and communication skills in a fun and safe environment.

 Students will have the opportunity to explore a variety of emotions, listening skills, social skills and pragmatic language while building relationships with peers through play.
 These skills are taught through various games and improvised scenarios that help individuals explore together and laugh with each other.